-(a) Submission or Settlement of Order, Judgment, or Decree.
-Unless the Court orders otherwise, if, following a hearing or decision, the Court directs a party to submit or settle an order, judgment, or decree, the party, within fourteen (14) days of the issuance of the Court's ruling, shall deliver the proposed order, judgment, or decree directly to the Judge's chambers upon not less than two days' notice to all parties to the adversary proceeding or contested matter, except that such notice period shall not apply if all parties to the adversary proceeding or contested matter have consented in writing to the proposed order, judgment, or decree.
-Failure to submit or settle an order, judgment, or decree within the fourteen (14) day period may result in the imposition of sanctions, including, without limitation, (i) dismissal for failure to prosecute or (ii) an award of attorney's fees.
-One (1) day notice is required of all counterproposals.
-Unless the Court orders otherwise, no proposed or counterproposed order, judgment, or decree submitted or settled pursuant to this rule shall form a part of the record of the case, adversary proceeding, or contested matter.

-(b) Notice of Presentment of Order in Lieu of Hearing Where Notice and a Hearing Are Not Required.
+- (a) Submission or Settlement of Order, Judgment, or Decree.
+Unless the Court orders otherwise, if, following a hearing or decision, the Court directs a party to submit or settle an order, judgment, or decree, the party, within 14 days of the issuance of the Court's ruling, shall deliver the proposed order, judgment, or decree directly to the Judge's chambers upon not less than two days' notice to all parties to the adversary proceeding or contested matter, except that such notice period shall not apply if all parties to the adversary proceeding or contested matter, or decree.
+Failure to submit or settle an order, judgment, or decree within the 14 day period may result in the imposition of sanctions, including, without limitation, (i) dismissal for failure to prosecute or (ii) an award of attorney's fees.
+One day's notice is required of all counterproposals.
+Unless the Court orders otherwise, no proposed or counterproposed order, judgment, or decree submitted or settled pursuant to this rule shall form a part of the record of the case, adversary proceeding, or contested matter. - Notice of Presentment of Order in Lieu of Hearing Where Notice and a Hearing Are Not Required. - Use.

-(1) Use.
 If notice and a hearing are not required, and a motion is not mandatory, the form set forth in subdivision (b)(3) of this rule may be used for the submission of orders to the Court.